thaddeus002/pccts/README.md

 # Thaddeus' PCCTS

-This project is based on a fork of [PCCTS 1.33](http://www.polhode.com/pccts.html), first developed by Terence Parr.
+This project is based on a fork of the Purdue Compiler Construction Toolset ([PCCTS 1.33](http://www.polhode.com/pccts.html)), first developed by Terence Parr.

 ## What is this?